jrp244/byu-cs324/lab-socket-hunt/README.md

  - Receiving every message requires exactly one call to `read()`, `recv()`, or `recvfrom()`.
 In some cases (e.g., op-code 3) `recvfrom()` *must* be used.
    See the man page for `udp`.
- - With a _TCP_ socket (i.e., `SOCK_STREAM`), when `read()` (or `recv()`)
-   returns 0, that is a signal that `close()` has been called on the remote socket, and the connection has been shut down.
-However, with a _UDP_ socket, the same is *not true*--because there is no connection.
-Instead, when 0 is returned, it simply means that there was no data/payload in the datagram (i.e., an "empty envelope").
+ - When 0 is returned by a call to `read()` or `recv()` on a socket of type `SOCK_DGRAM`, it simply means that there was no data/payload in the datagram (i.e., it was an "empty envelope").
 See "RETURN VALUE" in the `recv()` man page.

+   Note that this is different than the behavior associated with a socket of type `SOCK_STREAM`, in which if `read()` or `recv()` returns 0, it is a signal that `close()` has been called on the remote socket, and the connection has been shut down.
+With UDP (type `SOCK_DGRAM`), there is no connection to be shutdown.
  - Either `connect()` must be used to associate a remote address and port with the socket, or `sendto()` must be used when sending messages.
  - `sendto()` can be used to override the remote address and port associated with the socket.
 See the man page for `udp`.

+### Using `bind()` with Sockets

+The following tips associated with `bind()` are not specific to UDP sockets (type `SOCK_DGRAM`) but are nonetheless useful for this lab:

  - The local address and port can be associated with a socket using `bind()`.
    See the man pages for `udp` and `bind()`.
  - `bind()` can only be called *once* on a socket.
 See the man page for `bind()`.
+ - If the client is told to use a new local port, then the current socket must be closed, and a new one must be created, so that `bind()` can be called.

- - Even if `bind()` has *not* been called on a socket, if a local address and port have been associated with the socket implicitly (i.e., when `write()`, `send()`, or `sendto()` is called on that socket), `bind()` cannot be called on that socket.
+   Even if `bind()` has *not* been called on a socket, if a local address and port have been associated with the socket implicitly (i.e., when `write()`, `send()`, or `sendto()` is called on that socket), `bind()` cannot be called on that socket.

+### Using Different Address Families with Sockets

+The following are useful tips related to address families:

- - If the client is designated to use a new local port, and one is already associated with the socket, then the current socket must be closed, and a new one must be created, so that `bind()` can be called.
+ - If the client is told to use a new address family, then the current socket must be closed, and a new one must be created with the new address family.

- - A socket can be associated with only one address family.
+   A socket can be associated with only one address family.
 For this lab, it will be either `AF_INET` (IPv4) or `AF_INET6` (IPv6).
 See the man page for `socket()`.
- - Creating a socket for IPv4 or IPv6 use, requires setting the `ai_family`
-   member of the `struct addrinfo` variable passed as the `hints` argument to `getaddrinfo()`.
+ - When using `getaddrinfo()` to create your socket a socket for IPv4 or IPv6 use, use the `ai_family` member of the `struct addrinfo` variable passed as the `hints` argument to `getaddrinfo()`.
 For IPv4:
    ```c
    	hints.ai_family = AF_INET;
    ```